-Advances in e-government have not gone unnoticed by citizens.
+Citizens and the private sector are aware of advances in e- governance.
 Extensive online and mobile applications, investment in advanced telecommunication infrastructure, and a regulatory environment that promotes open government while ensuring privacy and security have resulted in rates of e-government take-up exceeding 50 per cent in some of the more advanced countries.